mnubo/dbevolv/README.md

       the volume mounts are only necessary when upgrading a schema.
 You can omit them when downgrading, getting help, or display the history.

     Example:
-      docker run -it --rm -v $HOME/.docker/config.json:/root/.docker/config.json:ro -v $HOME/.dockercfg:/root/.dockercfg -v /var/run/docker.sock:/run/docker.sock -v $(which docker):/bin/docker -e ENV=dev dockerep-0.mtl.mnubo.com/enrichment:latest --version 0004
+      docker run -it --rm -v $HOME/.docker/config.json:/root/.docker/config.json:ro -v $HOME/.dockercfg:/root/.dockercfg -v /var/run/docker.sock:/run/docker.sock -v $(which docker):/bin/docker -e ENV=dev enrichment:latest --version 0004

-Note: the help message is slightly different for the databases that don't have one instance by namespace (global databases).
+Note: the help message is slightly different for the databases that don't have one instance by tenant (global databases).

 ### Behaviour

-The schema manager will upgrade one namespace at a time.
-For each namespace, it will apply (or downgrade) all the necessary migration to reach the target version.
-If one of the namespaces upgrade fail, it stopped.
-It is recommended to rollback all namespaces to the origin version immediately, so the faulty migration could be fixed and reapplied to all of the migrations.
+The schema manager will upgrade one tenant at a time.
+For each tenant, it will apply (or downgrade) all the necessary migration to reach the target version.
+If one of the tenants upgrade fail, it stopped.
+It is recommended to rollback all tenants to the origin version immediately, so the faulty migration could be fixed and reapplied to all of the migrations.
 Since migrations are checksumed, you cannot have a system with different flavours of the same migrations.
 This would make any subsequent upgrades or downgrades to fail immediately.

 The schema manager will also perform some validation before starting to upgrade.
 It will check that the schema of the target instance match the expected schema (tables, columns, types).